charlierobin/xojo-dropbox-ignore/README.md

     if result <> "" then print( result )

-The **build script** sets the entire build products drectory to be ignored:
+The **build script** sets the entire build products directory to be ignored:

     var bits() as String = CurrentBuildLocationNative.Split( "/" )